-3.4.15 Digital Link
+3.4.14 Digital Link

-Test digital communications with the 597 by entering this screen.
-The 597 firmware version should be displayed when the proper link is established.
+Test digital communications with the 597A by entering this screen.
+The 597A firmware version should be displayed when the proper link is established.
+See section 2.7 for details on how to configure the 597A sensor, as well as any optional wind sensors that may be connected.